aijamalnk/beam-learning-month/README.md

 If you have feedback on on how to improve Apache Beam and these webinars, please fill out [this form](s.apache.org/beam-survey).
 We will use your feedback to prepare future webinar content and prioritize feature requests in Apache Beam.

+We also created a [Slack channel](https://bit.ly/2RO9TmO) if you want to connect to other attendees of the Beam Leraning Month and have further discussions on Beam.

 ## Webinar 1: An interactive introduction to Apache Beam